ShakataGaNai/awesome-meshtastic/README.md

 - [MeshTenna](https://github.com/OE3JGW/MeshTenna) - Windows/Android app for comparing the performance of different antennas and locations
 - [MeshSense](https://affirmatech.com/meshsense) - Windows/Mac/Linux app for using a node over Wi-Fi or Bluetooth
 - [Meshtastic Visualizer](https://github.com/antlas0/meshtastic_visualizer) - Python PyQT desktop app to interface with local nodes, or subscribing to MQTT servers
+- [Meshtastic Plugin for Pidgin](https://github.com/dadecoza/pidgin-meshtastic) - A plugin to enable you to use Meshtastic with Pidgin (a multiplatform chat client)

 ## Hacks and Projects